 The Bachelor of Arts in International Relations is a three-year undergraduate program offering a modern and interdisciplinary education in international relations.
-The program builds on knowledge of theoretical and philosophical concepts across historical contexts helping students better understand politics internationally as well as domestically.
-The curriculum offers a balanced mix of courses on political and international relations theory, economy, philosophy and history which provide students with a solid knowledge base for their further specialization in required and elective courses dedicated to international security, foreign policy or European integration.
-The curriculum is complemented by a range of skills-oriented courses on writing, research or classes increasing student’s proficiency in languages other than English.
+The program builds on the knowledge of theoretical and philosophical concepts across historical contexts helping students better understand politics internationally as well as domestically.
+The curriculum offers a balanced mix of courses on political and international relations theory, economy, philosophy, and history which provide students with a solid knowledge base for their further specialization in required and elective courses dedicated to international security, foreign policy, or European integration.
+The curriculum is complemented by a range of skills-oriented courses on writing, research, or classes increasing student’s proficiency in languages other than English.

 The B.A. in International Relations program at Anglo-American University is delivered by a faculty of experts from all over the world.
 They bring to the classroom the highest qualifications and professional experience.

 Graduates of the B.A. in International Relations can expect to:

 - Demonstrate an actionable knowledge and understanding of world politics and events, and competently identify trends in a social and political movement.

 - Confidently articulate and express specific issues in international relations, such as security, conflict resolution, human rights, and culture in advanced English in writing and public speaking.

 - Have basic fluency in French, German, or Russian language.